Some Background on Hip Bursitis

 Similarly, I find massage to be a fantastic treatment for hip bursitis for two reasons.

 First and foremost, a respectful massage is highly effective at down-regulating a heightened nervous system.
-We've all had that post-massage sensation of floating on air and we can apply the same ideas to hip bursitis.
+We've all had that post-massage sensation of floating on air and we can apply the same idea to hip bursitis pain.

 A massage for pain relief is not overly deep or brutal.
 And the sensitivity of someone's pain may mean that we don't actually massage over the top of the painful bursa.

 Respectfully freeing up any surrounding muscular tightness will also improve hip mechanics.
-This will then improve bursal loading and help to again reduce the overall threat perception of the area.
+This may then improve bursal loading and help to again reduce the overall threat perception of the area.

 Better hip mobility often means freeing up the deeper hip rotators and more superficial gluteals.
 Interestingly, it may also mean freeing up the deep hip joint capsule as well.